Flags of the Confederate States of America: Flag variants

 In addition to the Confederacy's national flags, a wide variety of flags and banners were flown by Southerners during the Civil War.
-Most famously, the "Bonnie Blue Flag" was used as an unofficial flag during the early months of 1861.
-It was flying above the Confederate batteries that first opened fire on Fort Sumter in Charleston harbor, in South Carolina beginning the Civil War.
-The "Van Dorn battle flag" was also carried by Confederate troops fighting in the Trans-Mississippi and Western theaters of war.
+Most famously, the was used as an unofficial flag during the early months of 1861.
+It was flying above the Confederate batteries that first opened fire on in Charleston harbor, beginning the Civil War.
+The "Van Dorn flag" was carried by several Confederate regiments from Arkansas and Missouri fighting in the and Western theaters of war and were, or had been, a part of the Army of the West in 1862.
 Many military units also carried their own regimental flags into battle.
 Though there are only three official flags with the correct number of stars.